 Step 3: Do I Need a Thermal Break?
 Do I Need Frame Before Insulation?

 Before choosing which insulation you want, you’ll need to screw in a thin piece of wood on the metal supports of your bus ceiling and on the walls.
 For our bus, we used a thermal break (a thin piece of insulation foam) between our ceiling/wall and pieces of wood.
-This additional add-on helps prevent vibrations, moisture, and heat loss.
+This additional add-on helps prevent vibrations, moisture, and heat transfer.
 We used liquid nails to secure the thin layer of insulation to the bus supports.

 Note: According to Havelock Wool, you do not need a thermal break for that type of insulation.
 Due to the crimped nature of wool fibers, they form millions of tiny air pockets that trap air, helping to provide a thermal barrier.